 - Always brush and floss your teeth gently to remove food fragments that may be trapped on the place of filling or in-between your teeth.
 I recommend you also use Oral-B Glide Pro-Health Comfort Plus Mint Floss (check price on Amazon) to floss your teeth properly.

 - Rinse and swish your mouth with warm water properly.

 - Place ice blocks on the affected part If your gums and jaws are swollen

-- Buy and take Ibuprofen or Tylenol every four hours to ease the pains on your tooth.
+- Buy and take Ibuprofen (check price on Amazon) or Tylenol (check price on Amazon) every four hours to ease the pains on your tooth.